devtobi/template-repo/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See [LICENSE.TXT][license-url] for more information.
+See [LICENSE][license-url] for more information.